Magnushhoie/bash_search/README.md

 - ref_all: Search for keywords in all files in reference folder (non file-specific)
 - ref_allv: Interactively searches content of all files in reference folder and allows editing any matched file at line in vim

 #### 2. fuzzy_commands.sh:
 Series of search scripts that provide extremely fast and powerful fuzzy search with useful commands.
+These can potentially search your entire computer for text in minutes.
 E.g. **interactively searching and allowing editing of any number of files in a directory, searching all PDFs or notes on your computer, finding and killing processes** and much more.

 Compiled from https://github.com/junegunn/fzf/wiki/examples and others, with some small tweaks for personal use.

 Bash fuzzy search commands:
-- fif (Find In Folder): Search all files in ANY folder for keywords, open in vim
+- f_search (Find search): Search all files infinitely deep for text.
+Interactive search.
+- f_files: Shows contents of all files in the current directory
+- f_if (Find In Folder): Variant of the above.
+Cleaner presentation of search results.
-- fh (Find BASH History): search bash history
+- f_bashh (Find BASH History): search your bash command history.
+Alternatively, use ctrl + r to search directly in the terminal using FZF.
-- fda (Find Directory All): Search for folders in current directory (infinite depth) and interactively change directory
 - fcd (Fancy Change Directory): Interactive cd
-- fkill (Find Kill): Search for all processes, kill selected one
+- f_kill (Find Kill): Search all processes, kill selected one
-- fman (Find Manual): Search bash manual
+- f_man (Find Manual): Search bash manual

 Specific applications:
-- fpdf (Find PDF): Search any text in any pdf in folder, infinite depth
+- f_pdf (Find PDF): Search any text in any pdf in folder, infinite depth.
+Enter to open file.
   - Converts all pdfs in folder (infinite depth) to text (in cached directory)
-- fbhist (Find Browser HISTory): Search your entire browser (Safari/Chrome) history(es)
+- f_browser_history: Search entire browser histories (Safari/Chrome/Chromium)
-  - Hard-set paths based on OSX.
-Change to own directories if want.
+  - Hard-set paths based on macOS.
 Should also support firefox with modification
-- fb (Find Bookmark): Search all browser (Chrome/Safari/Firefox) bookmarks compiled in buku database
+- f_browser_bookmarks (Find Bookmark): Search all browser (Chrome/Safari/Firefox) bookmarks compiled in buku database
-   - Easily set-up using: pip3 install --user buku; buku --suggest --ai
    - https://github.com/jarun/buku
-- v (vim last used): Shows / selects last opened vim files
+- f_vvim (vim last used): Shows / selects last opened vim files

 ### 3. setup.sh:
 - Installer for all dependencies.
-Coded for Mac OSX use.
+Tested on macOS and Ubuntu.

 ### 4. optional files
-- Collection of own .vim and .tmux configurations.
-Use at own risk...
+- Suggested vim configuration files and plugins.
+Installer will ask whether to install first.